Identity best practices

 With identity federation, you configure Databricks users, service principals, and groups once in the account console, rather than repeating configuration separately in each workspace.
 This both reduces friction in onboarding a new team to Databricks and enables you to maintain one SCIM provisioning application with your identity provider to the Databricks account, instead of a separate SCIM provisioning application for each workspace.
 Once users, service principals, and groups are added to the account, you can assign them permissions on workspaces.
 You can only assign account-level identities access to workspaces that are enabled for identity federation.

 To enable a workspace for identity federation, see How do admins enable identity federation on a workspace?.
+When the assignment is complete, identity federation is marked as Enabled on the workspace’s Configuration tab in the account console.

-Identity federation is enabled on the workspace-level and you can have a combination of identity federated and non-identity federated workspaces.
+Identity federation is enabled on the workspace-level, and you can have a combination of identity federated and non-identity federated workspaces.
 For those workspaces that are not enabled for identity federation, workspace admins manage their workspace users, service principals, and groups entirely within the scope of the workspace (the legacy model).
 They cannot use the account console or account-level APIs to assign users from the account to these workspaces, but they can use any of the workspace-level interfaces.
 Whenever a new user or service principal is added to a workspace using workspace-level interfaces, that user or service principal is synchronized to the account-level.
 This enables you to have one consistent set of users and service principals in your account.

 Upgrade to identity federation